yaaminiv/yaaminiv.github.io/about.md

 - Examined effect of social media on perceptions of Paris Agreement and COP23

 ### Other involvements

+**Western Society of Naturalists Student Committee**: October 2018-Present
+- Helping plan the 2019 and 2020 meetings

 **Fisheries Interdisciplinary Network of Students**: Various roles
 - President (June 2017-Present): Organizational head, liaison between graduate students, faculty, and administration